jundalisay/superb/content/en/superphysics/principles/chapter-04c.md

   - `w` (weight) is inherent `E` (energy)
   - `m` (mass) is `G`
   - `g` is the domain of Earth's gravity where the object lies
-- `E = G{{< sub v="l" >}}`` in the electromagnetic layer manifests as `E = mc{{< s v="2" >}}`` and is discovered by graduate-level Physics.
-G becomes m, and {{< sub v="l" >}} becomes c{{< s v="2" >}} which represents the speed limit of Minkowski's four-dimensional space
+- `E = G{{< sub v="l" >}}` in the electromagnetic layer manifests as `E = mc{{< s v="2" >}}` and is discovered by graduate-level Physics. `G` becomes `m`, and `{{< sub v="l" >}}` becomes `c{{< s v="2" >}}` which represents the speed limit of Minkowski's four-dimensional space
-- E = G{{< sub v="l" >}} in the gravitational layer manifests as E = G{{< sub v="AB">}} and will be discovered by research institutions, where B and A are locational properties within spacetime of the same G
+- `E = G{{< sub v="l" >}}` in the gravitational layer manifests as `E = G{{< sub v="AB">}}` and will be discovered by research institutions, where `B` and `A` are locational properties within spacetime of the same `G`

 ![The five layers](https://sorasystem.sirv.com/graphics/layersegl.png)

 The eagle also extends into metaphysical movement, such as the movement of minds:

-- E = G{{< sub v="l" >}} in the social layer manifests as the potential shifts in public opinion according to social cycles by Socrates (aristocrat, oligarch, democrat, tyrant) which then leads to changes in policies, ruling parties, cultural norms, morals, and religious beliefs.
+- `E = G{{< sub v="l" >}}` in the social layer manifests as the potential shifts in public opinion according to social cycles by Socrates (aristocrat, oligarch, democrat, tyrant) which then leads to changes in policies, ruling parties, cultural norms, morals, and religious beliefs.
 This is to be discovered by [Social Superphysics](/social)
-- E = G{{< sub v="l" >}} in the economic layer manifests as the potential movement of prices according to [the labor theory of value](/social/economics/principles/effort-theory-of-value) instead of marginal pricing.
+- `E = G{{< sub v="l" >}}` in the economic layer manifests as the potential movement of prices according to [the labor theory of value](/social/economics/principles/effort-theory-of-value) instead of marginal pricing.
 This is how we predicted the current crisis and why we predict it to be a long one.
 Its goal is to know the real price of everything, in order to prevent inflation, bubbles, recessions, and economic crises.
 This is to be discovered by [Pantrynomics](/social/economics) which is a subset of Social Superphysics
-- E = G{{< sub v="l" >}} in the medical layer manifests as the potential movement or risk of a person from health to disease and is discovered by applying data science to the five medical sciences of Western medicine, ayurveda, chinese medicine, homeopathy, and naturopathy, as Medical Superphysics.
+- `E = G{{< sub v="l" >}}` in the medical layer manifests as the potential movement or risk of a person from health to disease and is discovered by applying data science to the five medical sciences of Western medicine, ayurveda, chinese medicine, homeopathy, and naturopathy, as Medical Superphysics.
 As none of our team has a medical background, and since medicine is highly regulated and fiercly protected by doctors and medical interests*, this would likely be developed last.

 > *The worst thing that can happen by denouncing Einstein and Samuelson by advancing alternative theories is to bashed as either as an idiot or as an arrogant know-it-all by dogmatic physicists and economists.
 But to advance alternative theories for medicine is to be fined, sued for endangering public health, and even to go to jail!

-Socrates said that the discovery of the G or true nature of everything is extremely laborious.
+Socrates said that the discovery of the `G` or true nature of everything is extremely laborious.
 This is why we start in the economic layer so that a success here can give us the resources to help us extend our searches to all the other layers and fiels of metaphysics and physics.

 David Hume, who is our other reference, will agree to this as he is also an economist aside from being a metaphysician:

 {{< q a="hume" >}}
 Here, the only expedient for success in our philosophical researches is to.. march up directly to the capital or center of these sciences, to human nature itself.
 Once we master human nature, we may hope for an easy victory everywhere else.
 From here, we may extend our conquests over all those sciences..
 We may hope to establish… a science which will not be inferior in certainty, and will be much superior in utility.
 The science of man is the only solid foundation for the other sciences.
 <cite>Advertisement, Treatise of Human Nature</cite>
+{{< /q >}}

+This is supported by Francis Bacon who refers to `G` as the "true form":

+{{< q a="Bacon" >}}
+Our genuine and perfect rule of practice is that <b>it should be certain, free and preparatory, or having relation to practice</b>.
+This is the same thing as the discovery of a true form.
+For the form of any nature is such, that when it is assigned, the particular nature infallibly follows.
+Form, therefore is always present when that nature is present, universally attests such presence, and, is inherent in the whole of it.
+<cite>Nova Organum</cite>
 {{< /q >}}